Things to do in Newmarket

 Newmarket has been associated with horses and racing since King James 1 arrived in 1605 and declared Newmarket the second capital of England.
 Successive royal family members came to appreciate the flat land as an ideal location for galloping their horses, King Charles 1 in particular.
 He visited the town regularly bringing with him a strong love of horses and racing, and it was he who commissioned the first grandstand on Newmarket Heath.
-Thus the Sport of Kings was born with Britains’s first race, The Town Plate, in which Charles 11 rode his own horse and won!
+Thus the Sport of Kings was born with Britain’s first race, The Town Plate, in which Charles 11 rode his own horse and won!
 Surprise, surprise.
 Newmarket hasn’t looked back since.
 Explore our Sport of Kings Trail to discover more about the surrounding areas.

 Racing’s early administrative body – The Jockey Club – created its home here, and now there are said to be some 2,500 horses training in the town at any one time.

 If this is your particular fascination, you’ll be pleased to find the National Stud here, the National Horseracing Museum, Tattersalls Sale Ring, and also the impressive Newmarket Racecourses themselves.